raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ### Configuration

-* Next, we have to set up our fulcrum configurations.
+* Next, we have to set up our Fulcrum configurations.
 Troubles could be found without optimizations for Raspberry Pi.
 Choose either one for Raspberry 4GB or 8GB depending on your hardware.
 Create the config file with the following content.
-Save a exit
+Save and exit

 ```sh
 $ nano /data/fulcrum/fulcrum.conf